-Q 15.19: How long of an exposure period should be used in the experience study used to determine the mortality assumptions?
+Q 15.18: How long of an exposure period should be used in the experience study used to determine the mortality assumptions?

-A: Section 9.C.2.e.ii states that that the exposure period for the mortality experience study should be at least three exposure years, but not more than 10 exposure years.
+A: Section 9.C.2.e.ii states that the company experience should be based on the most recent experience study and the exposure period should be at least three exposure years, but not more than 10 exposure years.

-Q 15.20: How often do experience studies need to be updated?
+Q 15.19: How often do experience studies need to be updated?